MaryamGadiali/CalculatorWithFlutter/README.md

 Calculator made with Flutter

 As the title says, I programmed a calculator using Flutter.
 Apologies for the horrible colour scheme :D, I was *experimenting*.

+Followed the Youtube tutorial https://www.youtube.com/watch?v=eVG5DkPF5x8 but added my own techniques, such as using switch-case statements instead of ifs etc.